artur-ciocanu/launch.en/help/extension-reference/web/common-analytics-plugins-extension/common-analytics-plugins-release-notes.md

 #### Features

-* Extension released with 7 plugins
+* Extension released with seven plugins
 * Individual actions to initialize each plugin